lijiebin/RouterOne/README.md

 `prefix()` and `suffix()` method are `grouped` routes too, they can convenient add practical prefix and suffix to specific routes.

-Add the prefix `static`, then urls '://domain/static/page1', '//domain/static/page2' will matched.
+Add the prefix `static`, then urls '://domain/static/page1', '//domain/static/page2' will be matched.

 ```php